bytebase/bytebase.com-old/content/blog/how-to-integrate-sql-review-into-gitlab-github-ci.md

 ## Summary

 Bytebase now supports integrating SQL review CI into your preferred code repository, whether it be GitHub or GitLab.
-In addition, for GitHub, Bytebase provides [additional ways](/docs/sql-review/sql-advisor/overview) through:
+In addition, for GitHub, Bytebase provides [additional ways](/docs/sql-review/sql-advisor/overview) to integrate SQL Review through:

 - [GitHub App](https://github.com/marketplace/bytebase): Zero code configuration.
 - GitHub Action: you will need to write a simple YAML file, learn how in the [Database CI/CD with GitHub tutorial series](/blog/github-database-cicd-part-1-sql-review-github-actions).